jbro129/android-modding/README.md

 [Deobfuscated-Il2cpp-Android-Games](https://github.com/SliceCast/Deobfuscated-Il2cpp-Android-Games) by SliceCast : Some de-obfuscated il2cpp game dumps.

 [androidMemHack](https://github.com/gooooloo/androidMemHack) by gooooloo : read and write a memory value of other process.

+[AndroidPtraceInject](https://github.com/SsageParuders/AndroidPtraceInject) by SsageParuders : Android Ptrace Inject for all ABIs and all APIs.

 [injector](https://github.com/flysands/injector) by flysands : android so injector.